lanl/scico/docs/source/style.rst

 Typing
 ~~~~~~

-The following are docstring-specific usages that the `NumPy parameter conventions <https://numpydoc.readthedocs.io/en/latest/format.html#parameters>`_ suggests before going into the creation of said docstrings:
+We follow the `NumPy parameter conventions <https://numpydoc.readthedocs.io/en/latest/format.html#parameters>`_.
+The following are docstring-specific usages:

 - Always enclose variables in single backticks.
 - For the parameter types, be as precise as possible, do not use backticks.